rancher/docs/content/k3s/latest/en/installation/kube-dashboard/_index.md

 ---
 title: "Kubernetes Dashboard"
-weight: 10
+weight: 60
 ---

-This quick-start guide will help you to deploy and configure the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) on K3s.
+This installation guide will help you to deploy and configure the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) on K3s.

 ### Deploying the Kubernetes Dashboard